hashicorp/terraform-provider-consul/website/docs/r/service.html.markdown

 * `notes` - (Optional, string) An opaque field meant to hold human readable text.
 * `status` - (Optional, string) The initial health-check status.
 Defaults to `critical`.
-* `definition` - (Required) The definition of the health-check.
-The list of attributes is given below.

-The following attributes are available for the `definition` of each health-check:

 * `tcp` - (Optional, string) The TCP address and port to connect to for a TCP check.
 * `http` - (Optional, string) The HTTP endpoint to call for an HTTP check.
 * `header` - (Optional, set of headers) The headers to send for an HTTP check.